 - Rate their passengers

-The official line is that the company doesn’t condone cellphone use while the driver is actually on the road.
-But that line, which sounds good the general public, is it complete conflict with how Uber driver’s are supposed to use the Uber platform and App.
-It’s not hard to see how many of these individuals are tempted – and even required to - check their phones often even when their full attention should be on the road ahead of them.
+The official Uber safety policy is that the company doesn’t condone cellphone use while the driver is on the road.
+But while that sounds nice, it conflicts with how Uber drivers are supposed to use the Uber app to make their daily income.

 Pedestrians at Risk for an Uber Accident in San Jose

+The Uber driver remained at the scene of the accident, but simply insisted it was the man’s fault for crossing the road.
 Was the Uber driver speeding?
 Was he driving distracted?
 Was he taking every necessary precaution?
-It’s likely that some of those questions will never be answered.
+Those questions may never be answered.